ChuckHill2/VideoLibrarian/Readme.md

 ##### High-level Design Choices
 * As a web page/javascript?
 Requires many files.
 No robust means to gather properties.
 Not user-friendly installation.
 Subject to vagaries of browsers.
 * Target OS?
 Microsoft Windows.
 Just because it is what I know and what my laptop runs.
 * Client-Server (irrespective of language)?
 Again, not average-user-friendly, higher complexity, and lower maintainability.
-Does user really want a server running all the time?
+Does your average user really want a server running all the time?
 * As a standalone app?
 Easy to run, just drop into folder and execute.
 * Language
   + C++ - Workable, but unnecessary complexity and more difficult to maintain.
   + C# - Faster and easier to maintain.
-Has no performance bottlenecks that low-level C++ needs to overcome.
+There are no performance bottlenecks that low-level C++ needs to overcome.
 Supporting Win7+.
 Natively supports requisite https and regex.
     - WinForms?
 Can support large number of gallery items.
     - WPF?
-Gallery cannot support large number videos.
+Gallery cannot support large number video tiles.
 * Build Environment
   + .NET Core - Must include requisite .NET assemblies with installation.
+Ugh!
   + .NET Framework - .NET 4.5 must be installed on Win 7.
 Already included on Win 8 and Win 10.
 May create monolithic executable.
+Our goal.

 Resulting decision - .net Framework Winforms